garywoodfine/software-design-patterns/Mediator/README.md

 The mediator pattern promotes loose coupling, by implementing a mediator object to enable objects to communicate with it rather than each other.

-## Example of the mediator pattern
+## Example of the mediator pattern using MediatR

 In [Developing Api’s using Http Endpoints](https://garywoodfine.com/developing-apis-using-http-endpoints/) I discussed some of the problems relating to using MVC pattern to developing Web API projects and how to overcome by making use of the [Adralis API Endpoints](https://github.com/ardalis/ApiEndpoints) and I even created a [API Template project](https://garywoodfine.com/how-to-create-project-templates-in-net-core/) to help you get started.

-In this example we are going to make use of the template to create a project to illustrate how to use the Mediator Pattern, and we will also be making use of MediatR, because the template project comes pre-configured to use it.
+In this very simplified example we are going to make use of the template to create a basic project structure to illustrate how to use the Mediator Pattern, and we will also be making use of [MediatR](https://github.com/jbogard/MediatR/wiki), primarily because the template project comes pre-configured to use it.

 Once you have [installed the template](https://www.nuget.org/packages/threenine.ApiProject/)  we can create a new project using